 The new California privacy laws and Wickr both strive to protect your information and keep your personal data secure.
 After all, the U.S. Department of Defense trusts Wickr with its sensitive information ― why don’t you?

-Download Wickr Pro to employ the highest level of encryption for your team.
+Download AWS Wickr to employ the highest level of encryption for your team.